kumarpsr9/kafkaStack/README.md

-# Kafka, FastAPI & Docker - Deadly Combination
+# Kafka, FastAPI & Docker - An Awesome Combination

 Apache Kafka and FastAPI make a powerful combination for building high-performance, real-time applications.
 Developers can build applications that are both fast and reliable, with minimal latency and maximum throughput.
 This makes it an ideal combination for building real-time data processing pipelines, as well as other high-performance applications that need to handle large volumes of data.
 Overall, Apache Kafka and FastAPI are a deadly combination for building fast, scalable, and reliable applications.